deeporiginbio/deeporigin-client/docs/how-to/managed-data/write-data.md

-This page describes how to write data to Deep Origin Data.
+This page describes how to write data to the Deep Origin data hub.

 ## Write data to a cell in a database